 Smoking is not allowed in our gardens, educational areas, or anywhere near the animals.
 Smoking is also prohibited inside all of the farm’s structures.

 We love animals!
 Please keep yours, and ours, safe.
 Dogs are not allowed inside the fenced-in gardens or in the educational area where our animals reside.
 Dogs are also not allowed inside the farm stand, sugar shack or transplant sale area.
 Dogs are not allowed inside the buildings at any time.
 This is for the safety and health of our volunteers and staff, as well as visitors and those who purchase our produce.
+As this is Town owned property, we are subject to following town rules.
+Dogs are expected to be under the direct control of the owner at all times.
+If your dog is seen off leash and not under your direct control, we will request that you leash your dog.
 Many people, especially children, are frightened by dogs, even small ones, or they may be allergic.
-Dogs must be in owners’ control at all times or they will be asked to leave the farm.
+Please be courteous of others.

 Please pick up after your dogs.